-- 20. The European Employment Strategy will continue to guide work on achieving the Lisbon commitments to full employment, improving the quality of work and labour market reforms.
-The European Employment Task Force's report to the Commission will allow the Spring European Council in 2004 to provide additional impetus to this strategy.
-A comprehensive set of Employment Guidelines was adopted in 2003 and the main emphasis in 2004 and 2005 will be on implementing the Strategy and ensuring that the new Member States are integrated into the process.
-A reviewed set of Guidelines will be prepared and adopted in 2006. - 21.
-The Union will continue to work towards fulfilling the Social Policy Agenda in order to modernise and improve the European Social Model.
+- 20. The Union will continue to work towards fulfilling the Social Policy Agenda in order to modernise and improve the European Social Model.
 Particular attention will be paid to the fight against social exclusion and poverty.
 The Member States will persevere with their efforts to modernise their social protection systems in order to guarantee their adequacy and long-term sustainability and will work towards further reforms of pensions and healthcare systems.
-The results of the current Social Policy Agenda will provide the basis for a new framework for action for 2006 onwards. - 22.
+The results of the current Social Policy Agenda will provide the basis for a new framework for action for 2006 onwards. - 21.
 In order to obtain a high level of health protection for its citizens, the Union will work toward a more consistent incorporation of health issues in the definition and implementation of its policies and activities.
 Carrying out the 2003-2008 Health Action Programme will be a key priority in this area.